Nature Reserve Silverfallet – Karlsfors

 A year-round destination

 Silverfallet is well worth a visit all year round.
-In the spring, the waterfall is in full flow and the flowers are in bloom.
+In the spring, the waterfall is in full flow and the flowers such as the wood anemone, blue anemone and lungwort are in bloom.
 Summer is the perfect time to relax in the shade with a picnic, while autumn brings nature’s warm and vibrant colours.
 A magical icy wonderland comes with the winter, revealing a whole new side to this area.

 You can get here by bus or car, and parking – including disabled parking – is available.